 Mr. Abel earned his bachelor’s degree from UCLA and then went on to earn a Master’s Degree in Writing from San Francisco State University, one of the 4 most prestigious writing schools in the country.
 Following this Mr. Abel became a licensed contractor in the State of California in Nevada and ran a multi-million dollar contracting business until he became an attorney in 1982.
 Mr. Abel graduated with a juris doctorate from Southwestern School of Law where he academically distinguished himself by making the Dean’s List and earning awards for exceptional achievement in Insurance Law and Intellectual Property.

 Mr. Abel is married to his childhood sweetheart and has two adult children.
 His daughter, Rachel, studied at the esteemed Erickson Institute in Chicago, Illinois and is a specialist in Child Development working as a social worker in Tucson, Arizona.
-His son, Joshua, served honorably in the United States Marine Corps, served four years as a Field Representative for a U.S. Congressman, and now Bruce’s law partner.
+His son, Joshua, served honorably in the United States Marine Corps, served four years as a Field Representative for a U.S. Congressman, and now practices law in Orange County.
 Mr. Abel’s wife, Sandy, is a licensed Marriage Family Therapist in private practice.

 Mr. Abel is admitted to practice before the courts of the State of California, the United States Court of Appeals for the Ninth District and numerous United States District Courts in California.
-Mr. Abel is a member in good standing of the California State Bar, the Los Angeles County Bar Association, the Beverly Hills Bar Association, and the Consumer Attorneys Association of Los Angeles.
+Mr. Abel is a member in good standing of the California State Bar, the Los Angeles County Bar Association, and acts as an arbitrator for the Los Angeles County Bar Association.

 Mr. Abel believes that each client is entitled to the best possible representation and accordingly gives personal attention to each case in which he is engaged.
 This philosophy requires Mr. Abel to be selective about the clients he agrees to represent, but once a person becomes his client, that person is assured of Mr. Abel’s commitment to provide competent and diligent representation.